 The Seven Laws of Noah:

-1. Do not blaspheme G-d – Although gossiping, obscenities and idle chatter can be viewed as "only human", speaking kindly, softy and in a controlled manner is viewed as divine.
+1. Do not blaspheme G-d – Although gossiping, obscenities and idle chatter can be viewed as "only human," speaking kindly, softy and in a controlled manner is viewed as divine.
 Speech is what separates people from animals.
-Lihavdil (to enunciate the point), Shakespeare wrote, “Brevity is the soul of all wit.”

-2. Do not murder – Every civilized country agrees that the government does not sanction illegal bloodshed, and yet it happens.
+2. Do not murder – Every civilized country agrees that the government does not sanction illegal bloodshed, and yet senseless murder happens all the time.
 Even worse, it has become glorified in the media.
 Worst, there are thousands of suicides every year and the numbers are mounting.
-I don’t mean to be a downer but life is precious and the question everyone should be asking is “Who gave anyone the right to snuff out this soul's light?”
+I don’t mean to be a downer but life is precious and the question everyone should be asking is, “Who gave anyone the right to snuff out the light of this soul?”

-3. Do not engage in incestuous, adulterous relationships – Intimacy is one of the most basic ways a person can emulate G-d: two people becoming a part of the ‘creation’ process.
-By twisting this natural bond between man and woman, we're moving away from the style of living G-d had in mind for us since the beginning of time.
+3. Do not engage in incestuous, adulterous relationships – According to Judaism, intimacy is the most profound way one can emulate the Oneness of G-d - essentiall, two people are becoming a part of the ‘creation’ process.
+By twisting this natural bond between man and woman, we're moving away from the style of living G-d wants of us.
 Homosexuality, incest and bestial relations are all forbidden under this heading.
-I’d like to make note: Jews and non-Jews are also forbidden to connect with one another.
+I’d like to make note: Jews and non-Jews are also forbidden to intermarry.